ProterMx/sigami_base/README.md

 ____________

 `npm install` Downloads the node modules necessary to run the grunt tasks.

-`bower install` Downloads all dependencies: JavaScript and CSS into vendor folder `grunt dev` Runs a watch for all less files or js.
+`bower install` Downloads all dependencies: JavaScript and CSS into vendor folder.

+`grunt dev` Runs a watch for all less files or js.

 After you installed the theme, and run `grunt dev`, all less files or js files you modify inside library/ will be compressed into one library/dist/css/jutzu.css and library/dist/js/jutzu.min.js using grunt.

-All Bootstrap JavaScript is included
+All Bootstrap and WOW JavaScript is included, as well as css for font awesome, and animate.css.

 Extra Dependencies included
 ___________________________